Same parsing tech Fortune 500 ATS systems use

 What ATS system does USAJOBS use?

-USAJOBS is a portal that routes applications to individual agency HR systems.
-Most federal agencies use USA Staffing, Monster Government Solutions, or Taleo for enterprise.
-These systems are configured to screen against the keywords and competencies listed in each job announcement.
+USAJOBS routes applications to agency HR systems.
+Most agencies use USA Staffing, Monster Government Solutions, or Taleo.
+These systems screen against the keywords and competencies in each job announcement.

 How long should a federal resume be for ATS?

-Federal resumes are typically three to five pages.
-Unlike private-sector resumes, length is not a disadvantage.
-Federal HR reviewers expect detailed descriptions of duties, accomplishments, and hours worked per week.
-Condensed bullet-only formats are not appropriate.
+Three to five pages is typical.
+Length is not a disadvantage.
+Federal HR reviewers expect detailed descriptions of duties, accomplishments, and hours per week.
+Bullet-only formats are not appropriate.

 Do I need to include hours per week on a federal resume?